Benedict Joseph Flaget: Bishop

 Flaget was appointed by the Holy See as the first Bishop of the newly established Diocese of Bardstown on April 8, 1808.
-This was the largest diocese ever formed in the United States and comprised an area now covering 10 modern states, including Kentucky, Ohio, Tennessee, Michigan, Indiana and others.
+The diocese comprised 8,137 square miles, an area now covering 10 modern states, including Kentucky, Ohio, Tennessee, Michigan, Indiana and others.
 Today this area includes 35 dioceses.
 Flaget, however, vigorously opposed the appointment and traveled to France in an effort to have it reversed.
 He was unsuccessful in this effort.

 On his return trip to the United States, Flaget brought other early Sulpician missionaries to America: Simon Bruté, Guy Ignatius Chabrat, Anthony Deydier, James Derigaud and Julian Romeuf.
 The first two also became bishops in America.
 Upon his arrival, Flaget was consecrated a bishop by now-Archbishop Carroll on November 4, 1810 in a ceremony at the Baltimore Cathedral, now a basilica.

-Upon taking office the following year, Flaget found himself charged with the pastoral care of the western frontier of the United States, having the assistance of seven priests.
+Upon taking office the following year, Flaget found himself charged with the pastoral care of the western frontier of the United States, having the assistance of seven priests and an estimated 25 enslaved African Americans.

 In 1814, there being no Anglican clergyman in St. Louis, George Rogers Clark asked his old friend, Flaget, to baptize his three oldest children.
 Flaget went on to build St. Joseph Cathedral in Bardstown as the center of the diocese and a seminary to train the clergy needed to carry out the work of the diocese.
 He was one of only two bishops of Bardstown (along with John Baptist Mary David), though, since the diocese was removed to Louisville, Bardstown remained a titular see.

 By 1817 Flaget was able to supply clergy to care for the French and Native American peoples living around the Great Lakes.
 He also began to establish parishes in Indiana and Michigan.
 In 1819 he proposed to the Sacred Congregation for the Propagation of the Faith (which oversaw the American Church as a missionary territory) the subdivision of his diocese.
 Eventually the diocese was subdivided, the first division becoming the Diocese of Cincinnati.
 Flaget was the principal consecrator of that new diocese's first bishop, Edward Dominic Fenwick, O.P.
 His counsel was also sought by the Congregation in international matters, such as resolving a dispute between the Canadian Sulpicians and the Archbishop of Quebec.